yilmazcinar/Cifcisinden/README.md

 - Updating existing rental advertisements.
 - Deleting rental advertisements.
 - Retrieving single or multiple rental advertisements.

+### 🧩 OOP and SOLID Principles
+This project is coded using Object-Oriented Programming (OOP) and adheres to SOLID principles to ensure maintainability, scalability, and testability.

 ## 🛠️ Installation
 To install and set up the project, follow these steps: